alexchumak/select-with-other/README.md

 ### HTML Markup

+In the `HEAD` of your HTML document:

+    <script src="src/select-with-other.min.js"></script>

-Start with the following frame and then modify / style to your liking.
+Within a `FORM` use following frame and then modify / style to your liking.
 It might not break.

+Change `phone_label` name attribute's value to the desired name in your form field.

     <div class="btn-group">
       <button aria-expanded="false" class="btn btn-default dropdown-toggle" data-toggle="dropdown" type="button">